List of Google April Fools' Day jokes: Oil Tanker Data Center

 article Oil tanker, including a retouched photo of commercial oil tanker AbQaiq and the oil tankers side view graphic.

 Even though Google did apply for a US patent to build data centers on cargo ships and oil cooling is an existing technology, summit attendee James Hamilton believed this topic to be an April Fools' joke.
 The ship's name "M/S Sergey" is also likely to be a pun on Google's co-founder Sergey Brin.

+YouTube upside down

+On April Fools 2009, watch pages of YouTube appeared upside down.

 2010

 Google and Topeka, Kansas, Switch Places

 In early March, the city of Topeka, Kansas, temporarily changed its name to Google in an attempt to capture a spot in Google's new broadband/fiber-optics project.
 Then, on April 1 (April Fools' Day), Google jokingly announced that it would be changing its name to Topeka, to "honor that moving gesture" and changed its home page to say Topeka in place of the Google logo.